Resume Tips

 Key Takeaways:

-- Start your resume with an objective and clear statement.
+- Begin your resume by making an unambiguous objective statement.

-- Create a customized resume to fit each job application.
+- Customize your resume to each job you apply for.

-- Make use of bullets to emphasize accomplishments.
+- Make use of bullets to emphasize achievements.

 - Emphasize transferable skills.

-- Be sure to use a concise and well-structured format.
+- Ensure conciseness and well-structured format.

 - Make sure you proofread your work thoroughly for any errors.